Heavy-duty diesel lubricants: How will they address fuel economy in the future?

 OEMs, aftermarket customizers and fleet owners themselves have made improvements through low-rolling resistance tires, aerodynamic design changes and add-ons, automatic tire inflation systems, driver training and idle management.

 One way to improve fuel efficiency is by lowering viscosity.
-But the challenge continues to be: How do we do that without compromising engine durability and performance?
+But the challenge continues to be:

 WHY NOW?

 The existing CJ-4 oil specification, introduced in October 2006, has been the standard longer than nearly all diesel engine oil categories.
 In 2010 the National Highway Traffic Safety Administration together with the EPA announced regulations that would reduce the level of greenhouse gas (GHG) emissions and require fuel economy improvements for medium- and heavy-duty vehicles.
 The new regulations, which are being phased in from 2014-2018, impose fuel-efficiency targets based on the vehicle’s size and weight.
-The toughest GHG regulations will be enforced in 2017 (see U.S. Emission Regulations).
+The toughest GHG regulations will be enforced in 2017 (

 U.S. EMISSION REGULATIONS

-The greenhouse gas and fuel economy standards that were jointly issued by EPA and the National Highway Traffic Safety Administration in 2011 mandate reduction of CO2 emissions and fuel consumption in medium- and heavy-duty vehicles.
+2 emissions and fuel consumption in medium- and heavy-duty vehicles.
 Emissions and fuel economy standards vary by model year and vehicle class.
 In general the target is up to 20% improvement over baseline 2010 model-year vehicles.
 Tougher standards have already been proposed that will require even better fuel economy over the next 10 years.

 Vehicles impacted include combination tractor/trailers, pickup trucks, buses, vans and vocational service vehicles.
 Together these vehicles are the U.S. transportation segment’s second-largest and fastest-growing contributor to oil consumption and GHG emissions.
 The heavy-duty sector addressed in these joint rules accounts for nearly 6% of all U.S. GHG emissions.

-These final standards will achieve a 9%-23% reduction in emissions and fuel consumption from affected tractors over 2010 baselines (4).
+These final standards will achieve a 9%-23% reduction in emissions and fuel consumption from affected tractors over 2010 baselines (

-Certain semitrucks will be required to achieve up to 20% reduction in fuel consumption and GHG emissions by model year 2018, saving up to four gallons of fuel for every 100 miles traveled (5).
+Certain semitrucks will be required to achieve up to 20% reduction in fuel consumption and GHG emissions by model year 2018, saving up to four gallons of fuel for every 100 miles traveled (

-API PC-11 is a new generation of HD engine oils that will facilitate compliance with the new regulations (see PC-11 Sequence Tests).
+see PC-11 Sequence Tests).
 The date of first license for PC-11 oil, now called API CK-4 and API FA-4 oils, is Dec.
 1. To comply with these new regulations, there have already been significant diesel engine design changes such as:

 Diesel engine downsizing: 15 L to 13 L